How to grow and care for honeysuckle

 Lonicera pileata

 Lonicera pileata (box-leaved honeysuckle) is a dense evergreen shrub with small, box-like leaves, ideal for topiary or a dense, low-growing hedge.
-It bears small, creamy white flowers in spring and purple berries in autumn.
+It bears small, creamy-white flowers in spring and purple berries in autumn.
 It is a good alternative to box if box blight or box tree caterpillar is a problem.
 H x S: 1m x 2.5m

 Frequently asked questions

-Help!
-My honeysuckle has mildew
+My honeysuckle has mildew - what can I do?

-Honeysuckles are woodland plants that thrive in partial shade, ideally with their roots in shade but their leaves in sunshine for half of the day.
-Powdery mildew often often occurs when the roots becom dry and could indicate that your honeysuckle is struggling.
+Honeysuckles are woodland plants that thrive in partial shade, ideally with their roots in shade and leaves in sunshine for half of the day.
+Powdery mildew often occurs when the roots become dry and could indicate that your honeysuckle is struggling.

 Yellowing and falling leaves can indicate nutrient deficiency or simply a lack of water.
 Give your honeysuckle a good drink and feed with a liquid seaweed fertiliser or balanced organic plant food, and it should perk up.

-Although honeysuckles are known for their strong fragrance, not all of them are scented (E.G. Lonicera × tellmanniana), so it's important to check the label before buying.
-If you have a scented honeysuckle that's not producing any fragrance then give the plant a good drink as moist soil and warm conditions are said to bring on the best fragrance of scented plants.
+Although honeysuckles are known for their strong fragrance, not all of them are scented (for example, Lonicera × tellmanniana), so it's important to check the label before buying.
+If you have a scented honeysuckle that's not producing any fragrance, then give the plant a good drink as moist soil and warm conditions are said to bring on the best fragrance of scented plants.
 Bear in mind that honeysuckles have evolved to be pollinated by moths so are more scented at night.
 So, if you are checking your flowers by day, check them again at dusk – you may find they smell more strongly in the evening.

-How to grow honeysuckle up a fence
+How can I grow honeysuckle up a fence?

-Climbing honeysuckles are not self-clinging, so need to be tied to support, such as a trellis or series of tension wires fixed to the fence using vine eyes.
+Climbing honeysuckles are not self-clinging, so need to be tied to a support, such as a trellis or series of tension wires fixed to the fence using vine eyes.
 It's a good idea to paint the fence before training climbers to grow up it, as it can be tricky to paint behind existing plants.
 If using tension wires, fix them both horizontally and vertically, so there is plenty of wire to tie the honeysuckle stems into.